-During this time, I read Noel Piper’s book Treasuring God in Our Traditions and realized how important traditions are in our children’s lives.
-In it Noel Piper writes about the value of God-centered traditions.
+A number of years ago, I read Noel Piper’s book Treasuring God in Our Traditions and realized how important traditions are in our children’s lives.
+Noel Piper writes about the value of God-centered traditions.
 She points out how God, in the Old Testament, established traditions to remind the Israelites, and their children, and their children’s children of His work in their lives.
 God instructed the Israelites to observe this feast, or sacrifice that animal, or set up that pile of rocks, so that when their children ask, “why” (and children love to ask, “why), that the parents could say, “It is because of who God is; it is because of what He has done for us.”

 God knew that despite our good intentions for passing on the values we treasure, that without a solid plan our good intentions would remain just intentions.
 He knew we needed traditions that would endure through the distractions that life holds.
 And He knew children need the security and familiarity in an ever-changing world.